Dream of:14 May 2012 "Sinkhole"

 I hoped we were not going to be charged for this water.
 The city should have turned off the water service to the house, but I still thought the water might somehow be coming from our water line.
 Hopefully the water was coming from a main line not connected to our house.

 I walked back inside to fetch my father and show him what I had found.
 I told him I would like to get rid of the place as fast as I could.
-I usually didn't make a mistake when I bought a house, but apparently I had made one when I had bought this one.
+I usually did not make a mistake when I bought a house, but apparently I had made one when I had bought this one.
 This house was simply too far gone.
 My father really wasn't concerned and he was simply leaving it up to me to do whatever I wanted with the house.

 Suddenly, however, I realized that the fellow to whom I was talking wasn't my father at all, but a younger fellow (around 30 years old) who was wearing the same kind of sweater that my father had been wearing.
 Surprisingly, the fellow was interested in buying the house I immediately realized that I shouldn't have been saying anything derogatory about the house, but apparently he hadn't been paying attention to anything I had been saying anyway.

 He clearly wanted to buy the house.
 I was happy when he asked me what I would take for it.
-Since I was at the point where I was practically willing to give the thing away, I didn't want to give him a price, so I asked him to tell me what he would pay for it.
+Since I was at the point where I was practically willing to give the thing away, I did not want to give him a price, so I asked him to tell me what he would pay for it.
 He said he needed a minute to think about it and he walked over to the side.
 I watched him start counting on his fingers.
 It looked as if he held out five, then six fingers.
 I thought he was going to offer me five or six thousand dollars, which I would be very happy to accept.
 If we reached agreement, I would need to know how much he could put down right now.
 I would try to get at least $500 down.
 That was definitely what I wanted to do.
 I could write up a contract right there on the spot to tie the deal down.
 In order to make the agreement binding, I knew I needed to put it in writing.

 Copyright 2012 by email@example.com